ymittal/asciimath/README.md

 ### Example

-The following command converts AsciiMath markup in files in `samples` folder, stores new XML files to `samples-latex` folder and generates HTML files into `generated-html` folder using `xsltproc`.
+This command converts AsciiMath markup in files in `samples` folder, stores new XML files to `samples-latex` folder and generates HTML files into `generated-html` folder using `xsltproc`.
 ```shell
 $ ./pretext.sh -o generated-html/ mathbook/xsl/mathbook-html.xsl samples/asciimath.xml
 ```

-**Notes**:
+#### Notes
-- Files in `samples` remain unchanged lest the `pretext.sh` script unexpectedly modify the source XML.
+- All files in `samples` remain unchanged lest the `pretext.sh` script unexpectedly modify the source XML.
 - AsciiMath to LaTeX conversion is done only on files with `.xml`, `.ptx` extensions in `samples`.
-Rest of the files are copied to `samples-latex` as is.
+Other files are copied to `samples-latex` as is.

 ### Sample AsciiMath XML

-Additionally, you can use `replace.py` script to check the AsciiMath to LaTeX conversion on a single XML file.
+To check the AsciiMath to LaTeX conversion on a single XML file, run
 ```shell
 $ python replace.py --xml samples/asciimath.xml
 ```